harendra-kumar/concise-haskell/why-haskell.rst

 +-----------------------+-----------------------------------------------------+
 | Parallel & Concurrent | Pure                                                |
 +-----------------------+-----------------------------------------------------+

+Expressive => High level, Haskell can be pretty low level with unlifted types and it could as high as possible with DSLs.

+Building cost => 100 people vs 10 people.
+The effect is compounded by reduced communication overhead.
+A team of 10 will require a much less communications overhead and thereofore much more productive.

 Denotations are compositional, i.e. the meaning of a program like 1+9 only depends on the meaning of its constituents: